On Data-Driven Stochastic Output-Feedback Predictive Control: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-A frequently considered route to data-driven control relies on the seminal findings of the fundamental lemma by Willems et al., see \cite{Willems2005} and \cite{DePersis19,Markovsky21r} for recent reviews.
-The essential insight is that the set of all possible trajectories of a controllable LTI system can be characterized by measured input-output data given that the input signal is persistently exciting.
-The lemma serves as the basis for different data-driven controller design techniques.
-Specifically, it enables direct output-feedback predictive control, cf. \cite{Yang15,Coulson2019,Berberich20}.
-We refer to~\cite{Carlet2022,Bilgic22,Wang2022a} for applications in multiple domains.
-Sufficient conditions for recursive feasibility, stability, and robustness of deterministic LTI systems subject to noisy measurements are given in \cite{Berberich20,Berberich2021t,Bongard2022}.
+A frequently considered route to data-driven control relies on the seminal insights of the fundamental lemma by Willems et al.~\cite{Willems2005}, see~\cite{DePersis19,Markovsky21r} for recent reviews.
+The lemma states that the set of all possible trajectories of a controllable LTI system can be characterized by measured input-output data, given that the input signal is persistently exciting.
+It serves as the basis for different data-driven controller design techniques.
+Specifically, it enables direct output-feedback predictive control that bypasses the intermediate identification step, cf. \cite{Yang15,Coulson2019,Berberich20}.
+We refer to \cite{Doerfler2023} for the comparison of direct data-driven methods and their indirect counterparts that utilize data for system identification.
+Applications in multiple domains are discussed in~\cite{Carlet2022,Bilgic22,Wang2022a}.
+Sufficient conditions for recursive feasibility, stability, and robustness of output-feedback predictive control for deterministic LTI systems subject to noise-corrupted measurements are given in \cite{Berberich20,Berberich2021t,Bongard2022}.

-Besides corrupting the measurement data, stochastic disturbances can also directly affect the dynamics.
-To take this into account, \cite{Kerz21d} proposes a state-feedback stochastic data-driven predictive control scheme based on probabilistic constraint tightening \cite{Lorenzen16}, while \cite{Wang2022} deals with the estimation of past disturbances.
-It is worth to be remarked that in the aforementioned works future inputs and outputs are only predicted in expectation, while in-depth statistical information about future disturbances, e.g. higher moments, are omitted or used only for constraint tightening.
-In case of model-based output feedback, the prediction of future statistical distributions can be achieved via the covariance dynamics of the state which in turn requires the design of a state estimator\cite{Farina2015}.
+Besides corrupting the measurement data, stochastic uncertainty can directly enter the dynamics as process disturbance.
+To take this into account, \cite{Kerz21d} proposes a stochastic data-driven predictive control scheme based on probabilistic constraint tightening with closed-loop guarantees while requiring measurements of states.
+In \cite{Wang2022}, a data-driven output-feedback scheme based on the innovation form of the underlying system is considered, while the closed-loop properties remain unclear.
+It is worth noting that in the aforementioned works, future inputs and outputs are only predicted in expectation, while in-depth statistical information about future disturbances---e.g., higher-order moments---are omitted or used only for constraint tightening.
+Moreover, in the case of model-based output feedback with Gaussian disturbance, the prediction of future statistical distributions can be achieved via the covariance dynamics of the state which in turn requires the design of a state estimator~\cite{Farina2015}.